Student and Graduate Profiles

-Holly works for MB Century, a company which completes geothermal investigation and development work throughout the North Island.
-As a Geothermal Monitoring Technician, she spends a lot of time out in the field learning about the electricity generation process, and how geothermal energy is harnessed.
+Holly works for MB Century, a company which completes geothermal investigation and development work throughout the North Island and globally.
+She is currently a Geothermal Monitoring Supervisor, overseeing the day to day operations of the monitoring team as well as field work and client liaisons.

 “Your degree is what you make it.
 Take every chance and opportunity you are given and it could take you anywhere.”